mrfuzball08/Fuzball-Dotfiles/README.md

 ## CURRENTLY SETUP ON CACHYOS ! ! !

-- Hyprland & Hyprpaper configuration (rough around the edges, just manual 4 workspaces hyprpaper setup)
+- Hyprland & SWWW configuration
-- hypr/scripts/wallpaper-switcher.sh shell file to automate hyprpaper wallpaper change based on current workspace
+- /Scripts/wallpaper-selector.sh a shell file that allows changing wallpapers using rofi as a graphical selector tool
-- Waybar setup and css style config
+- Waybar jsonc setup and css style config
-- Wofi style.css
+- rofi setup and custom .rasi files

 - Dotfiles Sync script